 In addition to legal requirements, it’s also important to carefully consider the practicality and safety of the uniforms you select.
 Depending on their design, uniforms can either help or hinder your employees from performing their daily tasks safely and efficiently.
 Always think about the functionality of the uniform when making decisions.
 For example: an apron with a pocket may make taking orders easier for your servers, or a dangling tie could get in their way when bussing tables.

 Having a standard uniform for your team can boost morale, promote brand recognition, and even increase performance.
 When dress codes are well-thought-out and clearly defined, with legal and safety concerns in mind, uniforms can be a huge asset to your brand and business.
 However, when managing uniform fees, ensure that you are aware of the legislation on the rules and regulations of the state or province you are operating in has.
-Some states do not allow uniform fees to be deducted, warranting a possibility to underpaying an employee, whereas other states or provinces may allow uniform deductions.
+Some states do not allow restaurant staff uniform fees to be deducted, warranting a possibility to underpaying an employee, whereas other states or provinces may allow uniform deductions.